Conformal field theory on the plane: Context and approach

 \section{Context and approach}

+Just like free field theories, conformal field theories are relatively simple and tractable quantum field theories, and can serve as starting points for perturbative computations in more generic quantum field theories.
+However, conformal field theories are less trivial than free field theories, and are often better approximations of realistic quantum field theories:

+Many conformal field theories are also of independent interest, in particular for describing critical phenomenons.
+In this text we will focus on building and solving conformal field theories: for the applications, see some of the works cited in Section \ref{sec:womt}.

+In two dimensions, unlike in higher dimensions, the algebra of conformal transformations is infinite-dimensional.
+As a result, it has been possible to exactly solve certain nontrivial two-dimensional conformal field theories.
+Therefore, the subject of two-dimensional conformal field theory deserves a separate treatment.
+Nevertheless, the two-dimensional case may hold valuable lessons for the higher-dimensional case, for example that unitarity only plays a minor role in the structure and classification of conformal field theories.

 As an introduction to two-dimensional conformal field theory, this text has the particularity of using exclusively the bootstrap approach, which consists in systematically exploiting symmetry and consistency assumptions.
-While this approach is widely recognized as very powerful, most of the literature uses it alongside the Lagrangian approach, which can be quite useful for heuristics and for some computations.
-Renouncing Lagrangians however has the advantages of simplicity and consistency, and we will try to show that we do not lose much in terms of heuristics and computational power -- we will only have to deplore the loss of a simple definition for WZW models.
+While this approach is widely recognized as very powerful, much of the literature uses it alongside the Lagrangian approach, which can be quite useful for heuristics and for some computations.
+Renouncing Lagrangians however has the advantages of simplicity and consistency, and we will try to show that we do not lose much in terms of heuristics and computational power -- we will mainly have to deplore the loss of a simple definition for WZW models.
+Moreover, we need not assume any previous knowledge of quantum field theory: the prerequisites are limited to elementary complex analysis, and some familiarity with Lie algebras and their representations.

 Another advantage of the bootstrap approach is that by making assumptions explicit, we can better understand them, and if necessary lift them.
-For example, results such as the C-theorem, and the fact that scale invariance implies conformal invariance in two-dimensional unitary quantum field theories, rely on the strong assumption that there exists an energy-momentum tensor -- a conserved field with spin two and conformal dimension two, which generates conformal transformations.
-We will not lift this assumption, as we will study theories with local (i.e. not just global) conformal invariance, which therefore always have an energy-momentum tensor.
+For example, results such as the C-theorem, and the fact that scale invariance implies conformal invariance in two-dimensional unitary quantum field theories, rely on the strong assumption that there exists an energy-momentum tensor -- a conserved field with spin two and conformal dimension two that generates conformal transformations.
+We will not lift this particular assumption, as we will study theories with local (i.e. not just global) conformal invariance, which always have an energy-momentum tensor.